JorritvandenBerg/milestone-dapp/README.md

 docker attach milestone-dapp_neo_python_1

 # Open the neo-privnet.wallet (password is coz)
-open wallet neo-privnet.wallet
+open wallet /wallets/neo-privnet.wallet

 # Rebuild the wallet
 wallet rebuild

+# Check if the wallet is synced (usually fast on private net)
+wallet

 # Import the contract (with storage enabled)
-import contract /contract/milestone.avm 0710 05 True
+import contract /contracts/milestone.avm 0710 05 True

 # Fill in the metadata form and optionally deploy with your wallet password after a succesful test invoke